margaretmf/margaretmf.github.io/creativewriting.md

 Like 2 flowers in a garden
 Or 2 rays of sun

+Yo plus me.
+It's an equation that starts and ends in love Two hearts better than one

+You plus me equal an equation to a bigger and better life You plus me

+2 love birds with hearts that are true

 It's about the two of us
 You and me coming together to become something greater than we are apart